 Visit the incredible and well renovated Al – Mustansariya School.
 This is commonly known as the oldest school in the world.

 Walk through the adjoining copper market.
-A wonderful place for photography and our only souvenir stop!
+A wonderful place for souvenirs and photography

 We drive an hour outside of the city to the ancient city of Ctesiphone.
 These days all that’s left is the palace archway which is the largest single span vault of unreinforced brickwork in the world